 Step by step I inched towards the lift.
 I kept saying to myself; I am not a quitter, so I will at least take one run.
 Then the troublesome thoughts would flood my mind.
 Then I realized –

 I WAS IN FULL BLOWN WORRIED MODE!

-I had consumed myself with the “what if’s.”
-I was miserable!
+Consumed with the “what if’s.”
+It made me miserable!
 I needed to make a choice.
 Would I choose to spend my day in worry and let it rob me of the joy?
-Or would I find a better way to manage my worry?
+Or would I find a better way to manage my fear?

 Worry is a choice!

 So I chose that day to use the five tips below to embrace and manage my worrisome thoughts.